stat545ubc-2023/Bog-Soil-Fluxes/App_for_A4/README.md

 >
 >  Feature 6: Allow the user to filter the dataset within a selected date range by incorporating dateRangeInput() for date selection in the sidebar panel and update 'renderDT({})' accordingly.
 (You can interactively filter the dataset with the selected data range in the left panel)
 >
-> Feature 7: Allow the user to perform basic statistical analyses on the dataset by adding a new tab in the main panel for statistical analysis, this includes calculating the average (mean) and variance (var) of flux values.
+> Feature 7: Allow the user to perform basic statistical analyses on the dataset by adding a new tab in the main panel for statistical analysis; this includes calculating the average (mean) and variance (var) of flux values.
 (After selecting the desired data with specific entries and a date range, you can use the statistical analysis tab to examine their selected flux measurements' average values and variances)
 >
 ## About the Dataset
 The user can directly access the dataset by clicking the App's _Data Table_ tab.
 The user can download the dataset from the App by clicking the _Download Data_ button under the dropdown menu or directly from this GitHub Repository, _sample_data1.csv_.
 Using a chamber-portable analyzer technique, Zoe manually collected the data from April 2023 to September 2023.
 If you want to know more about how Zoe collected the data, please contact Zoe at hehanzha@student.ubc.ca.